Visiting Students: Start Your Academic Journey

-Lectures are formal talks given at set times according to a timetable published in advance and normally last two hour.
+Lectures are formal talks given at set times according to a timetable published in advance and normally last two hours.
 Depending on the subject and the module, the size of the class may vary.

 A lecture gives students the starting point for their work; some lecturers allow time at the end for questions.
 Many students take notes of the main points the lecturer makes or in some cases the lecturer may provide handouts summarising the work covered.

-Tutorial - A tutorial is a group discussion lasting one or two hours.
-Typically a tutorial group might contain ten to fifteen students and will be led by a tutor..
+Tutorial: A tutorial is a group discussion lasting one or two hours.
+Typically, a tutorial group might contain ten to fifteen students and will be led by a tutor.
 Students will be expected to contribute to the discussion, perhaps offering different perspectives or suggesting new approaches.

-Lab - Practical’s/Lab base modules take different forms depending on the subject.
+Lab: Practical/Lab base modules take different forms depending on the subject.
 For language students, there may be sessions in a language laboratory.
 There are also laboratory-based classes for students taking science subjects like Chemistry or Physics and maybe computer-aided design classes for engineering students.

-Freshman students are expected to undertake the same workload as domestic students and to follow all aspects of the module, including attendance at classes and tutorials and completion of assessment and examinations.
+Study Abroad students are expected to undertake the same workload as domestic students and to follow all aspects of the module, including attendance at classes and tutorials and completion of assessment and examinations.
 The lecturer will give you, the student the assessment profile.

-Examinations are normally made up of essays or coursework to be submitted throughout the semester, and may have an end-of-semester examination.
+Examinations are normally made up of essays or coursework to be submitted throughout the semester and may have an end-of-semester examination.
 A tutorial & attendance contribution may also be an element.

-View our academic calendar for semester & exam dates here.
+View our academic calendar for semester & exam dates here

 At the end of each semester, you will be awarded a grade for each module you are registered for, which represents the quality of your performance in that module.

-View our grading conversion chart here.
+View our grading conversion chart on page 11 here

 Registering for your modules